 (b) has paid the balance of the amount to be paid in respect of the grant of a permit to him or has entered into an agreement under section 103 in respect of that balance,

-within the period applicable under that subsection, the Minister shall grant to that person an exploration permit for petroleum in respect of the block or blocks specified in the instrument.
+within the period applicable under that subsection, the Minister shall grant to that person a petroleum exploration permit or a geothermal exploration permit, as the case requires, in respect of the block or blocks specified in the instrument.

 [Section 37 amended by No. 28 of 1994 s.
-12.]
+12; No. 35 of 2007 s.
+24.]

 37A.
 Permit for 2 or more blocks may be divided into 2 or more permits

-(1) Where a permit (in this section called “the original permit”) is in force in respect of 2 or more blocks (not being blocks that form, or form part of, a location), the permittee may make an application to the Minister for the grant to him of 2 or more permits in respect of the blocks the subject of the original permit in exchange for the original permit.
+(1) Where a permit (in this section called “the original permit”) is in force in respect of 2 or more blocks (not being blocks that form, or form part of, a location), the permittee may make an application to the Minister for the grant to him of 2 or more petroleum exploration permits (if the original permit is a petroleum exploration permit) or 2 or more geothermal exploration permits (if the original permit is a geothermal exploration permit) in respect of the blocks the subject of the original permit in exchange for the original permit.

 (2) An application under subsection (1) —